zircon-tech/cpp-development/README.md

 ## Syntaxes
 If you are familiar with C, C# or Java you will not struggle to get up to speed with C++ syntaxes.
-Here there is a great repository with a summarize explanation of C++ syntaxes, best way to learn is with practice and leave some great places to find information.
+Here there is a great repository with a summarize explanation of C++ syntaxes, best way to learn is with practice and here are some great places to find information.
 - [CPPTutorial | Derek Banas](https://github.com/derekbanas/CPPTutorial/blob/main/cpp-tut.cpp)
 - [CPP Tutorial with examples and Quiz | W3schools](https://www.w3schools.com/cpp/default.asp)
 - [CPP Basics | GeeksForGeeks](https://www.geeksforgeeks.org/c-plus-plus/?ref=ghm)